 Capture One (for Sony or Fujifilm) adopts a Catalog-based image management system, where Capture One Pro has an additional Sessions based workflow.
 When working with a Catalog, Capture One and Capture One Pro are functionally identical, the only difference being the feature set.
 Sessions work a little differently to Catalogs.
 They don’t require all the images to be indexed when importing, and so they can be a better solution in some circumstances.

 Sessions tend to be used by professionals (but are just as useful for amateurs) when working on a job-by-job basis.
-As they create individual system folders and subfolders, they’re ideal for standalone projects such as when you’re commissioned by a client.
+As they create individual system folders and subfolders, they’re ideal for standalone projects such as client commissions, or any specific project.
 They’re also the simplest and most logical to work with when working tethered – there is no better tethered workflow solution available and that’s not just my opinion.
 As there’s more than one method, I’ll deal with how to import images into a Session in a later post.

 Importing into a Catalog